MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/page/page-runmodal--method.md

 If you do not know the specific page that you want to run, then use the [Run Method \(Page\)](page-run--method.md) or the **RunModal Method \(Page\)** and specify the page in the *Number* parameter.

 After you define the page variable, you can use it before and after you run the page.
-If you use the [RUN Method \(Page\)](page-run--method.md), then you can only use the variable before you run the page.
+If you use the [Run Method \(Page\)](page-run--method.md), then you can only use the variable before you run the page.

 ## Example